javahippie/microprofile-feature-demo/README.md

 * inventory
 * pricing

+After the hosts are configures, run `docker-compose up` from the root folder.
 Keycloak takes some minutes to start, wait for a success message, here

 # Starting the application